 But, at the same time, you know you may need that data for some kind of historical trend use case.
-And so, that’s a great example of where, to have something like a lake as a catch all storage manner.
-And, like I said, we base ours, at the very base of it is on S3, or object storage.
-And the reason we do, is because we’ve recognized that there are a bunch of compute platforms that can do a good enough job working directly with S3.
+And so, that’s a great example of where to have something like a lake as a catch-all storage manner.
+And, as I said, we base ours, at the very base of it is on S3, or object storage.
+And the reason we do is that we’ve recognized that there are a bunch of compute platforms that can do a good enough job working directly with S3.

 John Riewerts (38:03):

 So we have a physics problem, right?
-We don’t want to ship data any more than we absolutely have to, which is another anti-pattern, right?
+We don’t want to ship data anymore than we absolutely have to, which is another anti-pattern, right?
 Because we don’t want to be duplicating data all over the place, for every single unique use case.
-If there’s only 5% gain on a particular query pattern by switching to a new technology, is a 5% gain worth it?
-So, really the data of how the performance of activating those use cases can drive, and should drive whether or not it’s good to use a different technology.
+If there’s only a 5% gain on a particular query pattern by switching to new technology, is a 5% gain worth it?
+So, really the data of how the performance of activating those use cases can drive and should drive whether or not it’s good to use different technology.

 John Riewerts (38:38):

 A great example.
-Like I said, a high performance SQL warehouse.
-If your use cases are very specifically, almost always tied to SQL, well, heck yeah, use that.
-Now if you also have needs where you may want to pull in TensorFlow to do discovery, or some kind of propensity model against that data, then okay, great, there’s alternatives that can give us SQL, and can give us those capabilities.
+As I said, a high-performance SQL warehouse.
+If your use cases are very specific, almost always tied to SQL, well, heck yeah, use that.
+Now if you also have needs where you may want to pull in TensorFlow to do discovery or some kind of propensity model against that data, then okay, great, there are alternatives that can give us SQL, and can give us those capabilities.

 John Riewerts (39:19):